chef-boneyard/chef-web-docs-2016/includes_install/includes_install_chef_client_omnibus_installer.rst

       curl -L https://www.chef.io/chef/install.sh | sudo bash

-   and then enter the password for the local machine.
+   and then enter the local password.
 #.
 As the |chef client| is being installed, the command window will show something like the following:

    .. code-block:: bash